-Maralixibat is a novel, minimally absorbed, orally administered investigational drug being evaluated in several rare cholestatic liver diseases.
-Maralixibat inhibits the apical sodium dependent bile acid transporter (ASBT), resulting in more bile acids being excreted in the feces, leading to lower levels of bile acids systemically, thereby potentially reducing bile acid mediated liver damage and related effects and complications.
-More than 1,600 individuals have received maralixibat, including more than 120 children who have received maralixibat as an investigational treatment for Alagille syndrome (ALGS) and progressive familial intrahepatic cholestasis (PFIC).
+Maralixibat is a novel, minimally absorbed, orally administered investigational medication being evaluated in several rare cholestatic liver diseases.
+Maralixibat inhibits the apical sodium-dependent bile acid transporter (ASBT), resulting in more bile acids being excreted in the feces, leading to lower levels of bile acids systemically, thereby potentially reducing bile acid-mediated liver damage and related effects and complications.
+Maralixibat has data spanning more than six years of clinical evaluation in patients with Alagille syndrome (ALGS) and progressive familial intrahepatic cholestasis (PFIC).

-In the ICONIC Phase 2b ALGS clinical trial, patients taking maralixibat had significant reductions in bile acids and pruritus compared to placebo, as well as reduction in xanthomas and accelerated growth long-term.
+In the ICONIC Phase 2b ALGS clinical trial, patients receiving maralixibat experienced significant reductions in bile acids and pruritus compared to placebo, as well as improvements in quality of life, xanthomas and accelerated growth long-term.

 In the Phase 2 INDIGO study for PFIC, patients with PFIC2 (a genetically defined subset of PFIC also known as bile salt export pump deficiency), who achieved serum bile acid control during a five-year analysis were shown to have significant improvement in transplant-free survival.
 Patients who responded to maralixibat also experienced improvements across multiple parameters including normalization of liver enzyme and bilirubin levels, decreased pruritus, and improvements in growth.

 The most frequent treatment-related adverse events were diarrhea and abdominal pain.